fsmosca/Musketeer-Chess-Board-Design/board_desing_2/README.md

 ## A. Board Design 2

 ### Board 1
 This is the initial board.
-The pieces in columns j and k are the available musketeer piece types where each player can choose.
+The pieces in columns w and z are the available musketeer piece types where each player can choose.

 ![initial_board](https://i.imgur.com/gDCGOpd.png)